paulkienitz/SPARE/spare05 README.md

 SPARE lets you load new content into that area without refreshing the rest of the page.
 In this use case, often the two IDs will be the same.

-In that type of usage, you can ask SPARE to fully simulate navigation as if the pages were being loaded normally instead of partially.
+In that type of usage, you can ask SPARE to fully simulate navigation as if the pages were being loaded normally instead of partially, so the Back button works as expected.
 This mode is used by invoking a different method.

 You can just as easily select content from pages not resembling the calling page.